RennurApps/AwareIM-resources/README.md

       + [Security](http://tomcat.apache.org/security-6.html) - This page lists all security vulnerabilities fixed in released versions of Apache Tomcat 6.x.
       + [Changelog](http://tomcat.apache.org/tomcat-6.0-doc/changelog.html)
         + **Windows Based Systems**
-          + Installing AwareIM Tomcat - Search on the [forum](http://www.awareim.com/phpBB2/index.php).
-Posting the link soon.
+          + Installing AwareIM Tomcat
+            1. Extract the archive and open the folder.
+            2. Open c:/Tomcat/**webapps** folder and rename or delete c:/Tomcat/webapps/**ROOT** - This is optional.
+You can use this folder to store store your own favicon.ico, error pages and other HTML/CSS/JS home page files.
+            3. S
         + **Linux Based Systems**
           + [Tomcat on Linux](http://tomcat.apache.org/tomcat-6.0-doc/RELEASE-NOTES.txt) - Release Notes
   + **Java JDK**